 - A reconstructed lower hall — to be used as a shared space for a cafe/bar, gallery or live music venue

 - A civic plaza on Mair Street and a central plaza that will connect the GovHub, Civic Hall and the library Ground floor spaces for the community to access Victorian Government services

 - Five storeys of office space with large windows to the north and south

 - Strong pedestrian links to the Ballarat CBD and Ballarat train station

 - Minimum 5 star Green Star design rating for the base building and the fit-out

 Ballarat GovHub houses up to 1,000 Victorian Government workers, including up to 600 public sector positions relocated from Melbourne.

-Kane Nicholson is extremely thankful for the successful and strong working relationship formed with our client Development Victoria, Regional Development Victoria and Gallagher Jeffs, and the consultant team consisting of John Wardle Architects, AECOM, McKenzie Building Surveyors, Aspect Studios and Geyer.
+Kane Nicholson is extremely thankful for the successful and strong working relationship formed with our client Development Victoria, Regional Development Victoria and Gallagher Jeffs, and the consultant team consisting of Wardle, AECOM, McKenzie Building Surveyors, Aspect Studios and Geyer.